 If creating handmade goods isn’t your cup of tea, have you considered being a delivery person?
 There are tons of apps available right now that connect customers with people willing to deliver their items.

-One of these apps, Instacart, is the go-to service for delivering groceries to customers across the United States.
+Instacart and Shipt are the go-to services for delivering groceries to customers across the United States.
 Even if you don’t have a car, some areas will let you deliver orders via bicycle.
 And if delivery isn’t your thing, you can always become an Instacart in-store shopper.
 These folks fulfill orders that are then delivered by other members of the Instacart team.

 Dropshipping is an interesting phenomenon that’s gotten a lot of traction over the last few years.
 It involves selling a curated list of products that are held in inventory by a third party.
 When you receive orders, you arrange for the item to be shipped directly to the customer.
 You never actually hold any inventory yourself.